-The Final Examination will be available on Blackboard for two full days (Wednesday, July 5 and Thursday, July 6).
+The Final Examination will be available on Blackboard all day on Saturday, December 9.
 You will have 3 hours to complete the Exam.
-You may use your textbook (Norton Anthology of English Literature, Volume 1 and Hamlet) during the Exam.
+You may use your textbooks (Norton Anthology of English Literature, Volume 1 and Hamlet) during the Exam.
 Indeed, I will assume you have your textbooks in front of you when you are taking the Exam.

 The Exam will consist of 4 short essay questions, each worth 25 points.
 For each essay answer, you will have a choice of A, B, or C options.
 Please do not answer more than one option per essay; I will only read and grade your first answer for each question.

 Although you will have 3 hours to take the Exam, you probably won’t need the entire time.
 But do be sure to have an uninterrupted block of time set aside for the exam; once you begin the test, you must finish it in one session.